luke-mcdowall-yeo/CharacterCraft-Renderer-Webapp/readme.md

 **Note:** This tool is designed to work with character JSON files exported from [CharacterCraft 5.5e](https://renanmgs.github.io/CharacterCraft_5.5e_Public/).

+## Live Demo

+A live deployment of this renderer is available: https://charactercraft-renderer.mcdowall-yeo.co.nz/

+You can use the web UI to upload a CharacterCraft JSON file and generate a printable sheet directly from the browser.

+## Project status — "vibe" project

+This repository is a small, experimental ("vibe") project to explore the process of building a renderer and web UI.
+"Vibe coding" here means development is driven primarily through AI-assisted edits — active changes and experimentation are performed via AI prompts and modifications.
+Expect frequent, informal changes, minimal polish, and notes left for learning purposes.
+Contributions and feedback are welcome.

 ## Features

 - **Comprehensive Character Data**: Supports all core D&D 5e character information